lever/postings-api/README.md

 These jobs may be scraped by third parties.
 All other jobs are completely hidden from the jobs API.

-**WARNING: Application create requests are rate limited.
-Your team will need to properly handle `429` responses if you build a custom jobs page.**

 ### Examples
 [](#examples)
 These examples use the jQuery.ajax function to get lists of jobs.